Red Dog Mine, Alaska: Geography

 Red Dog Mine is located at 68.071989°N 162.876044°W. It is in the DeLong Mountains in the remote western Brooks Range about 90 mi north of Kotzebue and 55 mi from the Chukchi Sea.

 Red Dog Mine is very isolated.
 It is located within the Northwest Arctic Borough, an area approximately the size of Indiana with only 11 communities, none connected by roads, with a total population of only 7,523 people at the 2010 census.
 The nearest of those communities are Noatak, population 514, roughly 50 mi south and Kivalina, population 374, roughly 60 mi west at the 2010 census.

 Although native populations have historically used the nearby area for seasonal food-gathering, there are no permanent residents at the mine or the port site.
 The mine's workforce consists of about 460 employees and contractors, of which somewhat more than half will be on-site at any given time.
 At the mine, everyone stays in the single large housing unit, tucked in among the process buildings near the edge of the open pit, while a small portion of the work force stays at the port site.

 According to the United States Census Bureau, the CDP has a total area of 66.9 sqmi, all land.

 Climate

+The climate type of Red Dog Mine belongs to the subarctic climate (Köppen: Dwc), which is mainly characterized by cold and long winters and warm and short summers.
+June and July are the warmest months of the year and the only months with average temperatures above 50 F. In midsummer, daytime temperatures average around 61 F, while in winter, nighttime temperatures average around 0 F. In summer, there are 13 days with highs of 70 F each year; in winter, there are 76 days with lows below 0 F. Temperature extremes ranged from -43 F on February 1, 2012, to 87 F on June 19, 2013.

 Demographics

-Red Dog Mine first appeared on the 2000 U.S. Census as a census-designated place (CDP).
+Red Dog Mine first appeared on the 2000 U.S. census as a census-designated place (CDP).